Alisatonks/nodejs2024Q3-service/README.md

 2. Tracks (/track route)

 - GET /track - get all tracks.
-By default there are 2 tracks when starting App.
 Server should answer with status code 200 and all tracks records;

 - GET /track/:id - get single track by id.